 Of course, dark chocolate still contains sugar, so it’s not a license to gorge without limit.
 It is, however, an excellent choice when you need to occasionally satisfy your sweet tooth.

-Beef is high in saturated fats, which is vital for testosterone production.
+Beef is high in saturated fats, healthy fats, which is vital for testosterone production.
 We recommend beef as your primary protein source.
 For meat lovers, this is definitely good news.
 This doesn’t mean, however, that it’s okay to load up on McDonalds cheeseburgers.
 Stick to lean beef, preferably grass-fed and from livestock raised without antibiotics.

 Red meat is not the enemy everyone makes them out to be.
 Humans have been eating meat since the dawn of man.
 The studies that link red meat to heart disease don’t distinguish organic from processed, factory-farmed meat.